 Error code Contents of error Inverter operation 0 Normal end (no error) 1 Inverter did not give response.
 2 Timeout error.
 This code interlocks with M8156.
 Sending from inverter was aborted midway through.
 3 An unspecified station gave response.
 4 The sum of data sent back by the inverter did not match.
 5 In writing or reading a parameter, an improper parameter number was specified.
-At this time, the error code K6706 is set to D8067.
+At this time, the error code K6702 is set to D8067.
 6 Because the port is being used for another communication, it cannot be used for communication with the inverter.
 At this time, the error code K6762 is set to D8067.
-7 A value outside the allowable range is set to the station number.
-At this time, error code (K6706) is set to D8067.
 256 Inverter sent the error code H0.
 Computer NAK error.
 An error was included in the transfer request data from the computer beyond the allowable number of retries.
 257 Inverter sent the error code H1.
 Parity error.
 The contents are different from the specified parity.
 258 Inverter sent the error code H2.
 Sum check error.
-The sum check code in the computer is different from the sum value calculated from the data received by inverter.
-When errors have occurred 259 Inverter sent the error code H3.
+The sum check code in the computer is different from the sum value calculated from the data received by inverter. occurred consecutively beyond the allowable number 259 Inverter sent the error code H3.
 Protocol error.
-Syntax error is included in the data received by the inverter, and the receiving of data has not been completed within the specified time, or CR/LF does not agree with the parameters. of retries, inverter is brought to an alarm 260 Inverter sent the error code H4.
+Syntax error is included in the data received by the inverter, and the receiving of data has not been completed within the specified time, or CR/LF does not agree with the parameters.
+260 Inverter sent the error code H4.
 Framing error.
 The stop bit length is different from the initial set value. stop.
 261 Inverter sent the error code H5.
 Overrun error.
 Before receiving the completed data in the inverter, the computer sent the next set of data.
 262 Inverter sent the error code H6.
 Not defined currently in inverter.
 263 Inverter sent the error code H7.
 Character error.
 An unused character (other than 0 to 9, A to F and control codes) was received.
 Inverter does not 264 Inverter sent the error code H8.
-Not defined currently in inverter. accept the received data, but is not brought to an alarm stop.
-265 Inverter sent the error code H9.
-Not defined currently in inverter.
+Not defined currently in inverter. accept the received data, but is not brought to an alarm 265 Inverter sent the error code H9.
+Not defined currently in inverter. stop.